 Any person who believes that he/she is being subjected to bullying/cyberbullying behavior, as well as any other person who has knowledge of or witnesses any possible occurrence of bullying, shall report the bullying to any staff member or the Building Principal.
-The staff member/Building Principal to whom the report is made (or the staff member/Building Principal who witnesses bullying behavior) shall promptly, thoroughly and equitably investigate the complaint and take appropriate action to include, as necessary, referral to the next level of supervisory authority and/or other official designated by the District to investigate allegations of bullying.
+The administration will take all reasonable steps to investigate and determine facts related to the reported issue while ensuring adherence to SED law regarding student rights.
+Given the sophistication of social media/technology, administration will work to partner with families to prevent cyberbullying as it is recognized that these behaviors often occur outside of the school day and take appropriate reasonable action to include, as necessary, referral to the next level of supervisory authority and/or other official designated by the District to investigate allegations of bullying.
 Investigation of allegations of bullying shall follow the procedures utilized for complaints of harassment within the School District.
 Allegations of bullying shall be promptly and equitably investigated and will be treated as confidential and private to the extent possible within legal constraints.